Deepen your personal practice while learning a unique and effective way to share yoga with those who need it most.

 The 15-hour training usually takes place over the course of one weekend (Friday evening, Saturday & Sunday).
-For those interested in teaching Recovery Yoga Meetings® in healthcare facilities, RYT-200 certification, and an additional 3-hour training and certification session is required.
+For those interested in teaching Recovery Yoga Meetings® in healthcare facilities, RYT-200 certification, additional training and certification is required.

 Are you interested in training, and potentially becoming a Recovery Yoga Meetings Certified Facilitator?